 The Justice Lab

-The Justice Lab is a working group comprised of individual faculty in the Department of Criminal Justice.
-The lab promotes the use of research to advance knowledge and address issues of crime and social justice (hereafter, justice) by translating empirical research into useable best-practice policies and programs, education, and technical assistance that improve public safety and enhance justice in the City of Detroit, its surrounding areas, and beyond.
+The Justice Lab is a working group comprised of individual faculty in the Department of Criminology and Criminal Justice.
+The lab promotes the use of research to advance knowledge and address issues of crime and social justice (hereafter, justice) by translating empirical research into useable best-practice policies and programs, education and technical assistance that improve public safety and enhance justice in the City of Detroit, its surrounding areas and beyond.

-A key component of this mission is encouraging partnerships that help bridge the gap between researchers, practitioners, and communities.
-In pursuit of this mission, the lab will encompass three mutually reinforcing components: 1) evidence-based educational programming for practitioners, students, and community members 2) externally funded policy, programmatic, and evaluation research and 3) partnerships with public and non-profit agencies to provide technical assistance in responding to crime and related problems.
+A key component of this mission is encouraging partnerships that help bridge the gap between researchers, practitioners and communities.
+In pursuit of this mission, the lab will encompass three mutually reinforcing components:

 Faculty affiliates